pcineverdies/dummy_cc/src/lirgen/lir.md

 `vx` = `alloc<type> {vy}`

-where `vx` is the register containing the address of the new variable, `vy` is an optional initialization value;
+Where `vx` is the register containing the address of the new variable, `vy` is an optional initialization value;
 In the second case,

 `vx` = `alloc<type> [vy]`

-where `vx` is the register containing the address of the new array, `vy` is the register contiaing the size of the array in bytes.
+Where `vx` is the register containing the address of the new array, `vy` is the register containing the size of the array in bytes.

 ### Return